MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/Upload-KLADR.md

 author: DianaMalina

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.search.keywords:
-ms.date: 10/01/2019
+ms.date: 04/01/2021
 ms.reviewer: edupont
 ms.author: soalex
 ---

 # Upload KLADR

-[!INCLUDE[prodshort](../../includes/prodshort.md)] supports work with the classifier of addresses of the Russian Federation **KLADR** – the departmental classifier created for distribution of territories between tax inspections and the automated mailing of correspondence.
+[!INCLUDE[prod_short](../../includes/prod_short.md)] supports work with the classifier of addresses of the Russian Federation **KLADR** – the departmental classifier created for distribution of territories between tax inspections and the automated mailing of correspondence.

 Upload of KLADR can be carried out on separate regions as required.